 I then toss my things into the back of the car and then slip inside.

 I wake up early Friday morning to my alarm clock going off.
 I am about to go back to sleep when I remember the reason why I set the alarm in the first place.
 Today was the day Abby and I were going back to campus.
 I sigh.
-As angry as I was about the vandalism of our new rental house, I wish we didn’t have to back up so soon.
+As angry as I was about the vandalism of our new rental house, I wish we didn’t have to go back up so soon.
 I was really enjoying spending time with my family.
 I was hoping to spend New Year’s with them as well.
 Besides, Kimberly had told Abby that she had contacted the college board about it and that they were investigating.
 Then again, they were not going to be the ones to fix it anytime soon since it was probably going to take time for them to figure out what happened.
 Meaning we would have to fix it up or try and find another place to live.

 So instead of going back to sleep, I get up out of bed and then make it neatly, before heading into the bathroom.

 I take a nice hot shower and primp myself briefly before leaving.
 Michael was meeting us at campus and I want to look my best.
-He had left the day after Christmas to make sure that everything was in order with his new apartment.
+He had left a few days after Christmas to make sure that everything was in order with his new apartment.
 Not that he would care so much.
 Michael loves me however I look.
 He loves me.
 It’s so weird to say that now.
 Well not totally weird.
 I had been feeling that way toward him for a while now, but I had just not said the words to myself or him yet.
 It felt so great to say them now.
 I can’t believe I wasted all that time freaking out over it and inviting him home with me over winter break.
-The past few days have been amazing with him.
+The past few days with him have been amazing.
 I’ve shown him around all over town and taken time for him to spend with my parents.
 It’s only a shame that Judy hasn’t really gotten to meet him and with me leaving, she would have to wait until summer.
 I know she is going to be mad when she gets back with Viola and I am not home.
 I know Abby said I could stay back if I want to, but I can’t.
 If I want to show my leadership and help her, I have to go.
 I can’t let Abby tackle everything by herself.

 After leaving the bathroom, I go downstairs to the kitchen.
 My dad is in his pajamas washing his plate in the sink.
 He smiles at me as I walk in.